-- Intervention fidelity: Training providers have not made substantial changes to how they have delivered training and related services. - Staffing: - One training provider experienced a staffing change during the prior reporting period.
-In this report period, the project team onboarded another staff member who supports oversight for the project. - A second training provider announced an upcoming staffing change at the executive/management-level, which may have implications in the long-term for the training provider.
-The project team will provide onboarding for new team members, as needed. - A third training provider also experienced a staffing shift, which may impact the provider's ability to facilitate job placements. - Recruitment/identification, screening, selection, and enrollment: As described in prior reports, training providers have adjusted their recruitment, screening, and enrollment processes to maximize outreach and engagement in services.
-Strategies have included adding questions to the pre-vetting process, bolstering the pre-assessment with components from the curriculum and adding some in-person engagement, providing stipends, introducing technical skills training earlier in the curriculum, adding supports on key areas of need (e.g., technology, transportation assistance, housing, tutoring for mathematics modules), developing creative marketing and outreach strategies, and adjusting when the study is discussed with potential program participants. - Intervention implementation: Providers note that program participants may experience numerous challenges, such as housing instability, lack of transportation access, being formerly incarcerated, having a history of substance use, or having low levels of previous formal education - all of which require additional support.
-In terms of the operations of the programs, providers also report that prospective and enrolled participants may face barriers to participation in daytime programming due to employment and other obligations.
+- Intervention fidelity: Training providers have not made substantial changes to how they have delivered training and related services. - Staffing: Staffing adjustments have been noted in prior reports; there have been no significant staffing changes during this period for two out of the three providers.
+The third provider hired a new team member to oversee job placement and retention. - Recruitment/identification, screening, selection, and enrollment: As described in prior reports, training providers have adjusted their recruitment, screening, and enrollment processes to maximize outreach and engagement in services.
+Strategies have included adding questions to the pre-vetting process, bolstering the pre-assessment with components from the curriculum and adding some in-person engagement, providing stipends, introducing technical skills training earlier in the curriculum (or modifying essential skills to help ensure that participants are ready for technical training), adding supports on key areas of need (e.g., technology, transportation assistance, housing, tutoring for mathematics modules, child care), developing creative marketing and outreach strategies, and adjusting when the study is discussed with potential program participants.
+More recently, one training provider is implementing several modifications to its program, such as including nighttime technical training outreach to include subway ads, a promotional video project, and social media, scheduling introduction sessions for prospective participants, offering math tutoring for entrance tests, etc.